cedadev/cci-publisher/README.md

 The catalogs are output into a git repo which serves as the source for the CCI THREDDS service.
 In the containerised THREDDS, this repo is used to build the image ready for deployment.

+## Installation

+This code defaults to run on lotus so can be run on the JASMIN sci machines.

+To install:
+1. Clone the repo: `git clone https://github.com/cedadev/cci-publisher`
+2. Change into the repo directory: `cd cci-publisher`
+2. Install the requirements: `pip install -r requirements.txt`
+3. Install the package: `pip install .`

 ## Generating Aggregations

 For convenience a [wrapper script](generate_aggregations.sh) has been provided but the essential flow is: